-After doing so, the process is complete and you can enjoy your multiple display array.
-Keep in mind that new digital connections, such as DVI or HDMI automatically detect the resolution of the new screen and adjust accordingly.
-Older VGA ports might give you some trouble and you will have to input the resolution manually.
-Also, you should know that multiple monitor option will be supported in Windows 8.
+After doing so, the process is complete and you can enjoy your multiple-display array.
+Keep in mind that new digital connections, such as DVI or HDMI, automatically detect the resolution of the new screen and adjust accordingly.
+Older VGA ports might give you some trouble, and you will have to input the resolution manually.
+Also, you should know that multiple monitor options will be supported in Windows 8.

 Also, when going over 3 monitors in your setup, you will need to arrange them in matrix (2×3 monitors).
 This means that 3 monitors will stand on top of another 3 (the same is true for 2×2 setups).
 For this to work, you will need a monitor stand.
 They can keep the monitors in place and allow you to adjust the tilt and position of each monitor.
 Furthermore, an important aspect to keep in mind when browsing for monitors: look for a monitor with the slimmest margin.
 Keep in mind that in your setup, the margin will be twice as thick.
 There are options from the control panel on how the margins should be viewed (either ignore them or keep them).

-Both nVidia and ATI now offer solutions for multiple display setups, and the graphics cards that have support for Surround Viewing and 3D viewing have lots of horsepower and can handle multiple monitors in full HD or even 3D.
+Both Nvidia and ATI now offer solutions for multiple display setups, and the graphics cards that have support for Surround Viewing and 3D viewing have lots of horsepowers and can handle multiple monitors in full HD or even 3D.
 For 3D Viewing, of course, you will need a 3D monitor (for multiple monitor setups, all the monitors must be 3D ready).

 How much will it cost?

 The cost depends on what you want your setup for.
 For gaming, you will need one or more video cards that can handle the amount of workload you need.
 Such cards start from $200 and go all the way up to $2000.
-In the case of monitors, the price depends on whether it is an LED of a LCD screen, and of course, the screen size.
-You can pick up a monitor with $150, that has HDMI input and a nice wide screen of 21”.
+In the case of monitors, the price depends on whether it is an LED or an LCD screen and, of course, the screen size.
+You can pick up a monitor with $150 that has HDMI input and a nice wide screen of 21”.
 So an entire setup can go from $500 (a video card and 2 monitors) to as much as you are willing to spend.

 Mac users can also benefit from the benefits presented by multiple monitor setups.
-Nowadays, most Macs support multiple monitor setup, and because of the big resolution and the cool screens, you can make a really nice workstation. the process is very similar to the Windows setup.
-I myself do not own a Mac (thank God!) and I cannot tell you too much on the tweeks and points of interest here.
+Nowadays, most Macs support multiple monitor setups, and because of the big resolution and the cool screens, you can make a really nice workstation. the process is very similar to the Windows setup.
+I myself do not own a Mac (thank God!), and I cannot tell you too much about the tweaks and points of interest here.